movisens/SmartGattLib/README.md

 5. Read characteristics or register for updates **(SmartGattLib helps identifying the characteristics)**
 6. Interpret the updates from the characteristics **(SmartGattLib helps interpreting the data)**

+Example Android project with SmartGattLib available [here](https://github.com/movisens/android-SmartGattLib-Example).
+This is a fork of the Android BluetoothLeGatt Example project.
+Main modifications can be found in this  [commit](https://github.com/movisens/android-SmartGattLib-Example/commit/7635d950f8af37ddae4a3bf563ddfb658fa88d0f).

 ### Set up ###

 1. Add the JitPack repository and the dependency to your build file: